Finite Rank Isopairs

 \section{Abstract}

-An algebraic isopair is a commuting pair of pure isometries that is annihilated by a polynomial defining a distinguished variety $\cV$.
-The notion of the rank of a pure algebraic isopair with finite bimultiplicity is introduced.
-For $\cV $, a union of $s$ irreducible varieties $\cV_j$, the rank is a $s$-tuple $\alpha=(\alpha_1,...,\alpha_s)$ of natural numbers.
-A pure algebraic isopair of finite bimultiplicity with rank $\alpha$ is described as a restriction of a $\max\{\alpha_1,...,\alpha_s\}$-cyclic pure algebraic isopair to a finite codimensional invariant subspace.
-The restriction of a pure algebraic isopair of finite bimultiplicity with rank $\alpha$ to a finite codimensional invariant subspace is at least $\max\{\alpha_1,...,\alpha_s\}$-cyclic and there is a $\max\{\alpha_1,...,\alpha_s\}$-cyclic finite codimensional invariant subspace.
+An algebraic isopair is a commuting pair of pure isometries that is annihilated by a polynomial.
+The notion of the rank of a pure algebraic isopair with finite bimultiplicity is introduced as an $s$-tuple $\alpha=(\alpha_1,...,\alpha_s)$ of natural numbers.
+A pure algebraic isopair of finite bimultiplicity with rank $\alpha$, acting on a Hilbert space is nearly $\max\{\alpha_1,...,\alpha_s\}$-cyclic and there is a finite codimensional invariant subspace such that the restriction to that subspace is $\max\{\alpha_1,...,\alpha_s\}$-cyclic.

-\section{Introduction}
+\section{INTRODUCTION}

 Given a polynomial $p\in \C[z,w]$ (or in $\C[z]$) let $Z(p)$ denote its zero set.
 We say $p$ is \df{square free} if $q^2$ does not divide $p$ for every non-constant polynomial $q(z,w) \in \mathbb{C}[z,w]$.
-We say $q \in \mathbb{C}[z,w]$ is the \df{square free version } of $p$ if $q$ is the polynomial with smallest degree such that $q$ divides $p$ and $Z(p)=Z(q)$.
+We say $q \in \mathbb{C}[z,w]$ is the \df{square free version} of $p$ if $q$ is the polynomial with smallest degree such that $q$ divides $p$ and $Z(p)=Z(q)$.
 The square free version is unique up to multiplication by a nonzero constant.

 Let \df{$\mathbb D$}, \df{$\mathbb T$} and \df{$\mathbb E$} denote the open unit disk, the boundary of the unit disk and complement of the closed unit disk in $\C$ respectively.
-In \cite{AKM} the notion of an {inner toral} polynomial is introduced.
+In \cite{AKM} the notion of an inner toral polynomial is introduced.
 (See also \cite{AMS,AM06,Knesetrans,PS}.)
 A polynomial $q\in \C[z,w]$ is \df{inner toral} if